Grand Prix motor racing

 Grand Prix motor racing, a form of motorsport competition, has its roots in organised automobile racing that began in France as early as 1894.
-It quickly evolved from simple road races from one town to the next, to endurance tests for car and driver.
+It quickly evolved from simple road races between towns to endurance tests for car and driver.
 Innovation and the drive of competition soon saw speeds exceeding 100 mi/h, but because early races took place on open roads, accidents occurred frequently, resulting in deaths both of drivers and of spectators.
 A common abbreviation used for Grand Prix racing is "GP" or "GP racing".

-Grand Prix motor racing eventually evolved into formula racing, with Formula One considered its direct descendant.
+The Association Internationale des Automobile Clubs Reconnus, founded in Paris, on 20 June 1904, reorganised as Fédération Internationale de l'Automobile (FIA), in 1947, headquartered in Paris.
 Each event of the Formula One World Championships is still called a Grand Prix; Formula One is also referred to as "Grand Prix racing".
 Some IndyCar championship races are also called "Grands Prix".